olve123/Breakout/README.md

 - Update ReadMe - EVERYONE
 - Make a StateManager-class - LARS
 - Create menu - CHRISTOPHER
+- Make an array of bricks and place them on the game-area - OLVE & LARS
+- Convert from sdl surface to sdl renderer - OLVE

 Done:
 - Create ReadMe - LARS